Microsoft/azure-docs.pt-pt/articles/governance/policy/tutorials/create-custom-policy-definition.md

 ```

 The completed definition can be used to create a new policy.
 Portal and each SDK (Azure CLI, Azure PowerShell, and REST API) accept the definition in different ways, so review the commands for each to validate correct usage.
 Then assign it, using the parameterized effect, to appropriate resources to manage the security of your storage accounts.

+## <a name="clean-up-resources"></a>Limpar recursos

+If you're done working with resources from this tutorial, use the following steps to delete any of the assignments or definitions created above:

+1. Select **Definitions** (or **Assignments** if you're trying to delete an assignment) under **Authoring** in the left side of the Azure Policy page.

+1. Procure a nova definição de iniciativa ou de política (ou atribuição) que acabou de remover.

+1. Clique com o botão direito do rato na linha ou selecione as reticências no fim da definição (ou atribuição) e selecione **Eliminar definição** (ou **Eliminar atribuição**).

 ## <a name="review"></a>Rever